GIScience/gis-training-resource-center/content/GIS_AA/en_gaia_indicators_processing.md

 8. [**Vegetation Index**](#vegetation-index) – NDVI-based assessment of vegetation conditions.
 9. [**Flood Exposure**](#flood-exposure) – Exposure of populations and facilities to flood hazards.

+Further details on GAIA’s methodology are available in the [GAIA repository on GitHub](https://github.com/GIScience/gaia).

 ### Available Countries:
 :::{dropdown} Africa